Asset Allocation: Equity, Fixed Income and Cash

 5. It can be helpful to create a separate account for each goal so you can manage the allocation more precisely

-This is not as daunting as it sounds.
-Now that you understand what equity, fixed income and cash are and how they behave, you can consider your goals / cash needs and allocate your assets accordingly.
 There is no right answer.
-As you become a more experienced investor, this will become more comfortable.
-It’s not something you need to think about every day.
+As we become a more experienced investor, this will become more comfortable.
+It’s not something we need to think about every day.
 I typically review this annually.
 At the end of the year, I review my goals and my allocations and make any necessary adjustments.

 Allocation Funds